InvalidDavid/Y-K-Bot/README.md

   </p>
 </div>

-# Give me some ⭐ pls 🐈‍⬛
+# v2.8 py-cord is needed.

 <!-- ABOUT THE PROJECT -->
 ## About The Project